Evin-Wayne/Portfolio/README.md

 # Vampfind
 https://github.com/DGibson13/CSCI4710-WebApps-DGibson-EFisher
 #
-A little website me and a classmate did as a class assignment.
+A little website a classmate and me did as a class assignment.
 You input the answers to a short survey and the website tells you if the person is a vampire.

 # A Year Away
 https://www.dropbox.com/scl/fo/wuqbxrgwiibzta2p8utqe/h?dl=0&rlkey=h3pms3dnbljvyb2sfl3nq1539
 #
 A short 2D Unity game about a dog platforming his way home.
-Created by me and my group in game development 1.
+Created by my group in game development 1.